-Join Doug Winnie for an in-depth discussion in this video Adjusting apps on the Start screen, part of Up and Running with Windows 8.1 Phones.
+Join Doug Winnie for an in-depth discussion in this video Adjusting apps on the Start screen, part of Learning Windows 8.1 Phones.

 - In addition to changing colors and themes for your device, you can adjust the apps that are pinned to the Start Screen as well.
 In this video, we'll go over the various ways you can adjust your Start Screen with live tile pins and customize the layout of your Start Screen to suit your tastes.
 The Start Screen contains live tiles to let you quickly launch apps and other items on your device.
 To pin an app, you need to find the app you wish to pin and use a long press interaction to select the Pin to Start option, and then add the app to your Start Screen.
 To get started, we need to go to the list of all of our apps by swiping left on the Start Screen.

 Let's pin the Maps app to the Start Screen.
 Let's first bring up the Map app.
 To start the pinning process, we need to press and hold the Map app title.
 Hold until you see Menu slide open and appear.
 Take your finger off the screen and then tap Pin to Start.
 You'll automatically be taken to the Start Screen and the pin will be added to the bottom at the medium size.
 More on pin sizes later.
 But what if you want to pin something from within an app?
 Most apps support some sort of pinning of certain topics, items, or lists onto the Start Screen.